 Once you’re past the Oktoberfest and Halloween of everything, the glorious colors are fading into brown.
 For me, it’s a little early to kick into the Christmas spirit.

 If you’re considering a trip in this in-between stage, I’d recommend either visiting just a tad earlier or a tad later.

 Summer, of course, is the most popular time in the Smokies for obvious reasons.
 The kids are out of school, the mountains are alive and green and blooming.

 Because I live close, summer is the season I tend to avoid Pigeon Forge, Sevierville and Gatlinburg, ceding the cities to the tourists.

 If we go to the mountains in summer, we try to keep up in the mountains, take the drive to North Carolina or visit some of our favorite picnic spots like the Chimneys, Metcalf Bottoms or Cades Cove.

 One upside is that wildlife such as deer, bear and turkey are active in the summer.

 In June, many visitors come to see the famous synchronous fireflies as well.

-With many school kids going back to school in August now, late summer can be a great time to visit and have summer fun while avoiding the crowds.
+I prefer to spend time in the mountains in the late summer.
+With many school kids going back to school in August now, late summer can be a great time to visit and have summer fun while avoiding most of the crowds.